spans of highways in comfort. The small cars that developed

 roads of the countries across the Atlantic.

-Chairman of Nash-Kelvinator, George W. Mason.
+This company was Nash and the push for this research came from Chairman of Nash-Kelvinator, George W. Mason.
 In the late

 1940’s Nash began researching different types of more personal vehicles